Atlas975/Notes/MachineLearning/0-GeneralConcepts/DataProcessing/Data_leakage.md

 # Data Leakage
-- Occurs when training set contains data not found in the validation set, potentially leading to high bias with the training set with lackluster performance on the validation set.
-There are two main kinds of Leakage
+- Occurs when training set contains data not found in the validation set, potentially leading to high bias with the training set with lacklustre performance on the validation set.
+- There are two main kinds of Leakage

 ## Target Leakage
 - When data is included that isn't available when actually making predictions, therefore its important to consider how data is used chronologically and not only if a feature is useful for predictions